shriyachallam/maccorcyclingdata/docs/features.rst

 For all multiline steps (for example: steps with multiple options for the step it should go to depending on the result), this function will append those multiple lines into an array with each element being the value of each line.
 This allows for the function to keep each step to one line.
 This function sets the datatype of the ``step`` and ``step_limit_value`` to integer and float respectively.

-The function returns a pandas dataframe of the cleaned scheduler.
+The function returns a pandas dataframe of the cleaned cycler schedule.

 The ``validate_test_data`` function
 -------------------------------------------
-The ``validate_test_data`` function validates the testdata against the scheduler.
+The ``validate_test_data`` function validates the testdata against the cycler schedule.

 Parameters of this function (in this order):